Mpox: Symptoms, testing, care and treatment

 Do not donate body fluids or tissues, including blood and sperm.

-Ask your health care provider for advice if you're in close contact with infants.
-For example, if you're providing care to an infant or breastfeeding.
+Ask your health care provider for advice if you're in close contact with young children, including infants.
+For example, if you're providing care to a young child or breastfeeding.

 Seeking medical care